allegory-software/many-machines/README.md

 keys found on each machine/user.
 The `device` column allows you to associate a pubkey with the device that holds the private key of that pubkey so that you can keep track of which device has access to which machine/user.
-To register the machine you're on right now as a device type `mm set-device DEVICE`.
+To register the machine you're on right now as a device, type `mm set-device DEVICE`.
 Type `mm pubkeys` again: you should now see your device showing next to the pubkey.
 If your private key gets compromised, refresh it with `mm ssh-keygen` and then add it to all machines with `mm pubkey-add`.
 Then remove the old one with